AntonGrn/home-auto-ALMA/public-server/README.md

 * Track the traffic on the ALMA PublicServer.
   * Detect suspiscious activity.
   * Survey the load of the server.
+* Based on database table `Client_Traffic`.
+  * Logs both successful and unsuccesful login attempts.
+  * Links repeated server visitors.
+* Usage:
   * Click an entity to search for matches in the server history.
   * Green rows: Successful logins
   * Red rows: Unsuccessful logins and the cause:
     * *Invalid cryptography*: Client does not conform to the cryptography scheme of distributing secure keys.
     * *Invalid connection format*: Client does not conform to the ALMA communication protocol.
     * *Unsuccessful login attempt*: Client has entered invalid login credentials
-* Based on database table `Client_Traffic`.
-  * Logs both successful and unsuccesful login attempts.
-  * Links repeated server visitors.

 <img src="./images/web_admin_activity.png">